 As such, the difference between Industry 3.0 and Industry 4.0 is the presence of new interconnected technologies for improved plant operations.

 *The census bureau predicts that the US population will grow from today’s numbers, 328 million, to 400 million by the year 2060.
 Growth in manufacturing jobs has not decreased in the last few years and the average salary has a lot of variances, based on the company, but ranges from 26-50K a year.

 MCRI would love the chance to explore your Industry 4.0 Connectivity options and improvements.
-MCRI’s M-TransactDB software helps bridge the gap between the front office & the plant floor.
+MCRI’s ImpactIQ helps bridge the gap between the front office & the plant floor.
 Interfacing to ERP/WMS systems and allowing access to all the product data that matters.